xenoncolt/bpsr-discord-bot/TERMS_OF_SERVICE.md

 ## 1. Description of Service

-BPSR Info Bot is a Discord application designed for Black Desert Online players that provides the following services:
+BPSR Info Bot is a Discord application designed for Blue Protocol Star Resonance players that provides the following services:

 - Real-time boss spawn tracking and notifications
 - Boss HP monitoring across multiple game channels